tve/blog/content/lp-wifi-esp8266-assoc.md

 Specifically, the penalty for security can be a factor of 10x!
 In contrast, the light-sleep mode shows little difference between open and secure networks.

-The next set of posts will present a similar analysis for the esp32, stay tuned...
+The [next post](/lp-wifi-esp32-1) examines whether the Espressif Esp32 is a better choice for low-power wifi operation.

 [Low-power Wifi series index](/categories/low-power-wifi)